ongweekeong/main/collated/functional/andyrobert3.md

     private Msg requestHelpMessage;
     private WriteNotification writeNotification;

+    /**
+     * Constructor for the Writers to write to headquarters personnel file.
+     *
-    public RequestHelpCommand(String caseName, String messageString) throws IllegalValueException {
+     * @throws IllegalValueException if any of the raw values are invalid */ public RequestHelpCommand(String caseName, String messageString) throws IllegalValueException {
         writeNotification = new WriteNotification(MessageFilePaths.FILEPATH_HQP_INBOX, true);
         requestHelpMessage = new Msg(Offense.getPriority(caseName), messageString, PatrolResourceStatus.getLocation(Password.getID()));